+ Reply to Thread

 2003 jeep liberty running hot,

-cherokee runs hot after replacing head,
+car still runs hot after replacing everything,

 engine hot after changing thermostat jeep,